• Skip to primary navigation

 I won’t lie to you.
 It’s difficult—extremely difficult—to sum up everything you want to convey about your business and your skills in a few short sentences.

-An elevator pitch, traditionally defined as a one-minute spiel that would grab a future client’s interest if they were stuck in an elevator with you—has come to take on many forms.
+An elevator pitch, traditionally defined as a one-minute pitch that would grab a future client’s interest if they were stuck in an elevator with you—has come to take on many forms.
 I’m unlikely to be stuck in an elevator with someone.
 That networking event I attended last week gave me plenty more opportunity than a rehearsed one-minute speech.

 You’re not a freelance writer.
 At least that’s not how you think of yourself or present yourself to clients.
 You’re a business.
 You provide content services that engage and inform a target audience.
 Your clients are delighted at their customers’ enthusiasm and profit handsomely.